Discover Spring & Summer on Bowen Island

 Bowen Island Seaside Marketplace

-Located on the lawn of the Union Steamship Marina, by their gift shop and across from the Library, this popular little market is a-flutter with a variety of crafts, art, baked goods, jewelry, clothing, and more.
-You can find it from 10am-4pm on Saturdays, Sundays, and holidays from July 1st to the Labour Day long weekend.
+Located on the lawn of the Union Steamship Marina, by their gift shop and across from the Library, this little casual market offers a changing variety of crafts, art, baked goods, jewelry, clothing, and more.
+Sunday 10am-4pm from July 1st to the Labour Day long weekend.

 Bowen Island Farmers & Tailgate Produce Markets